-(a) Claims are reported on a claimant basis.
+(a) Claims are reported on a claimant basis in a given accident year.
 Claimant is defined as one vehicle for GAP products, one repair for VSCs and VMCs, one dealership for dealer inventory products, and per individual/coverage for run-off personal automotive products.